 - 19 Members, or other users with a legitimate interest in financial information about a superannuation plan, may be unable to command the disclosure of financial information specific to their own needs.
 Such users must rely on any financial report(s) prepared in respect of the plan for the disclosure of financial information.
 In such cases the superannuation plan is a reporting entity and is required to prepare a general purpose financial report.
 This Standard requires that general purpose financial reports of superannuation plans be prepared in accordance with the accrual basis of accounting and establishes financial reporting requirements which will enhance the relevance and reliability, and therefore usefulness, of those reports. - While this Standard requires that general purpose financial reports be prepared by all superannuation plans that are reporting entities, it places no reporting requirements on plans which are not reporting entities.
-Consistent with the concept of a reporting entity as defined in paragraph 10, it is likely that: - (a) single member plans; and - (b) plans where plan members are employed by entities other than public companies, and the plan members and the owners of the employer entity are an identical group;

-would not normally be identified as reporting entities, and therefore would not normally be required to prepare general purpose financial reports.
+Consistent with the concept of a reporting entity as defined in paragraph 10, it is likely that: - (a) single member plans; and would not normally be identified as reporting entities, and therefore would not normally be required to prepare general purpose financial reports.
 This is because it is likely that members of these types of plans will have access to, or be able to command the disclosure of, the information they require.